UNIVERSITY OF AKRON SCHOOL OF LAW

 |Age Range||18 to 66||21 to 55||18 to 66|

 20 states represented: AZ, CA, CO, FL, ID,IN, MD, MI,MO,NJ, NV, NY, OH, PA, TN, TX, UT,VA, WI, WV

 46 undergraduate majors represented.

 Akron Law's students have enjoyed an established history of excellence on the Ohio bar exam.
-Akron Law supports its graduates’ bar exam preparation in Ohio and other states.
+Akron Law supports its graduates' bar exam preparation in Ohio and beyond.
 For example, our bar exam takers will receive up to a maximum of $2,250 of the final cost of their commercial bar exam preparation course.
-In addition, Akron Law offers a three-credit bar exam preparation elective course, and sends representatives to the bar exam to support our students each February and July.
+Akron Law offers a three-credit bar exam preparation elective course, and sends representatives to the bar exam to support our students each February and July.
 In addition, third-year students are given the opportunity to take the new MBE Prep course, giving students access to Adapatibar, which specically targets success on the MBE portion of the bar exam.

 |Exam||First-time takers||All takers|

 |July 2017||74% (56/76)||71% (67/94)|

 |February 2016||54.2% (13/24)||61.4% (27/44)|

 |February 2014||85.3% (29/34)||77.1% (37/48)|

 |February 2013||91.4% (32/35)||85.4% (41/48)|